fieldswork/InventoryMan/README.md

 # InventoryMan

-### A basic inventory management application created as part of the SkillStorm SDET Apprenticeship.
+### A basic inventory management application created as part of the SkillStorm SDET Apprenticeship

 ### This project is hosted on the AWS free tier!
 Find it [here!](http://inventory-man.s3-website-us-east-1.amazonaws.com) (http://inventory-man.s3-website-us-east-1.amazonaws.com)